dart-archive/jnigen/jnigen/example/README.md

 To create an FFI plugin with JNI bindings:

 * Create a plugin using `plugin_ffi` template.
-* Remove ffigen-specific files.
+* Remove ffigen-specific files and stubs.
 * Follow the above steps to generate JNI bindings.
 The plugin can be used from a flutter project.

+* It may be desirable to generate the bindings into a private directory (Eg: `lib/src/third_party`) and re-export the classes from the top level dart file.

 * To use the plugin from Dart projects as well, comment-out or remove flutter SDK requirements from the pubspec.
+This is however problematic if you want to publish the package.

 ### Android plugin with custom Java code
 * Create an FFI plugin with Android as the only platform.